-Theory and basic principles of Gregg shorthand; practice and vocabulary development to attain a dictation speed on new material of 60 words a minute for three minutes.
+Theory and basic principles of Gregg shorthand; practice and vocabulary development to attain a dictation speed on new material of 60 words a minute for three minutes upon completion of six units.

-Intermediate Shorthand (Gregg)
+119AB Intermediate Shorthand (Gregg)

 Prerequisite: OA 118 with a grade of "C" or better.